- Certificates and Transcripts

 See your instructor at the next class for make-up information.
 In the event that the college closed on what was to have been your only or last session, you will be contacted regarding the make-up class.

-We regret it may not be possible to notify each person individually though every attempt is made to do so by CCM staff and your class instructor.
-It is imperative that CCM have correct contact information in its student records management system.
-If this information has changed since you last updated it with the Office of Records and Registration directly, please follow the instructions in the "STUDENT RECORDS" paragraph below to make corrections.
+We regret that it may not be possible to notify each person individually though every attempt is made to do so by CCM staff and your class instructor.
+It is critically important that CCM have your correct contact information in its student records management system.
+If this information has changed since you last updated it with the Office of Records and Registration directly, please follow the instructions in the “Student Records” section to make corrections.

 These include municipalities, schools and affiliate Morris County agencies, such as courts and parks.
 Submit a voucher or purchase order in lieu of payment.
 This must accompany the registration form via mail or in person.
-Online registration cannot be accomplished with this payment method..
+Online registration cannot be accomplished with this payment method.
+Municipalities and government agencies outside of Morris County must pay by credit card or check.

-Courses which require textbooks state so in the course description.
-It is the student's responsibility to have the necessary book in hand for the beginning of the first class.
-You may purchase most books through the CCM Campus store or other retail outlets.
-For textbook information, availability, and pricing please contact the CCM Campus Store online at https://bookstore.ccm.edu/.
+Courses that require textbooks state so in the course description.
+It is the student’s responsibility to have the necessary books in hand for the beginning of the first class.
+For textbook information, visit www.ccm.edu/workforce/textbook-information/.
+You will find most books at retail or online outlets.

 All student records are maintained by the Office of Records and Registration.
 This office is the only office on campus to have access to social security numbers and the only office that can formally change information in our student records management system.

-For regulatory purposes related to out-of-county tuition costs, changes of address and other contact information must be made in writing using the appropriate form provided by the Office of Records and Registration found at www.ccm.edu/wp-content/uploads/2016/05/Change-of-Info-Form-1.pdf.
+For regulatory purposes, changes of address and other contact information must be requested in writing using the appropriate form provided by the Office of Records and Registration found at www.ccm.edu/wp-content/uploads/pdf/admissions/recordsandreg/Change-of-Info-Form-Interactive-1.pdf.
 Simply entering correct information at the time of class registration does not change your official information.
-Please ensure CCM has current and correct contact information.
+Please make sure that CCM has your current contact information.

-Students will receive a full refund (minus a $10 drop fee per course) if notification is received in writing three (3) business days prior to the first class.
-Mail your request to Records and Registration, County College of Morris, 214 Center Grove Road, Randolph, New Jersey 07869-2086 or email it to email@example.com.
-Thereafter there are no refunds.
+Students will receive a full refund if a request to withdrawal is received in writing three (3) business days prior to the first class.
+E-mail or U.S. Mail your request to Center for Workforce Development at firstname.lastname@example.org or to Records and Registration, County College of Morris, 214 Center Grove Road, Randolph, New Jersey 07869-2086 or email it to email@example.com.
+Thereafter, no refunds will be made for dropped courses.
+Please contact Workforce Development at firstname.lastname@example.org with questions or concerns.
 Refunds are not issued for purchases made by students related to their courses.
 Refunds are issued to the student registered for the course, not the organization/sponsor paying for the course.
-Refunds may take 4-6 weeks to be processed and mailed.
+Refunds are issued through the same payment source that the student registered with and may take two to four weeks to be received.
 It is not possible to transfer course costs from one semester to another.

 County College of Morris provides on-campus parking for its students, guests and visitors.
-We have well-lighted parking lots with emergency phones under a blue colored light, and the lots are regularly patrolled by our Department of Public Safety.
-Persons driving or parking on campus are expected to observe all traffic signs and regulations.
+The well-lit parking lots have emergency phones under a blue colored light.
+The lots are patrolled regularly by the Department of Public Safety.
+Persons driving or parking on campus must observe all traffic signs and regulations.
 Maximum speed limit on campus is 25 MPH unless posted otherwise.

 Students are required to display a temporary parking pass on the front dashboard of their car while parked on campus.
-Temporary Parking Passes may be obtained in a couple ways:
+Temporary Parking Passes may be obtained by:

-- Visiting the Public Safety Office located at the 675 building, Academic Drive and Route 10 East;
+1. Visiting the Public Safety Office located in the 675 building, Academic Dr. and Route 10 East, parking lot 10, or

-- Removing it from the current print version of the Continuing Education catalog.
+2. Removing the pass from the current print version of the Workforce Development schedule, or